 Glover has guest conducted numerous orchestras including the Charlotte Symphony, Ensemble Orchestral de Paris, South Bend Symphony, Muncie (IN) Symphony, and the North Czech Philharmonic.
 He was also awarded the Ansbacher Fellowship to the Salzburg Festival and was an adjunct professor at Indiana University in 2007.

 In addition to his position in Lynchburg, Glover is currently the conductor of the Triangle Youth Orchestra in Raleigh, NC, and artistic director of its parent organization, the Philharmonic Association.
-This season, Glover makes return guest appearances with the Charlotte Symphony, and debuts with the Hendersonville (NC) Symphony, and at Furman University.
+Last season, Glover returned for guest appearances with the Charlotte Symphony, and debuted with the Hendersonville (NC) Symphony, and at Furman University.
 Glover holds degrees from the University of Georgia and Boston University in violin performance, and a master’s degree in instrumental conducting from Indiana University.
 He lives in Cary, NC with his wife Emily, a violinist with the North Carolina Symphony, and their daughter Maia.